-If you attend a New American Colleges and Universities institution, please send an email to your institution’s study abroad coordinator or your advisor.
+If you attend a New American Colleges and Universities institution, please send an email to your institution’s study abroad coordinator.
 Tell them you’re interested in our Study Abroad program, and they’ll get you started!
 For in-depth information about a particular program, including application deadlines, click on the program links below.
 For more information, please contact Michelle Apuzzio at email@example.com.

 China – Hangzhou:

 Located only two hours from Shanghai by train, Hangzhou is a former dynastic capital known for its industry and agriculture, silk and tea products, and tourism.
-Study Chinese language, culture, and civilization (taught in English) while at Zhejiang University, and even embark on tours of China, including the Great Wall.
+Participate in this intensive Chinese language, culture, and civilization program while at Zhejiang University, and even embark on tours of China, including the Great Wall.
 Additional supplemental courses including Econ, Poli Sci and Theo may be offered, pending availability.
 While prior language study is helpful, there is no language requirement as courses are instructed .
 Offered in the Fall by Valparaiso University.

 China and Japan:

 Expand your knowledge of East Asia by studying in both China and Japan in one semester.
 Your first eight weeks of the fall semester will be in Beijing, PRC (at Beijing Foreign Studies University), followed by seven weeks in Kameoka (at Kyoto Gakuen University), just outside Kyoto, Japan.
 Intensive Chinese and Japanese language study, culture courses, and field trips included.
 One week free for travel in October.
 No prior knowledge of Chinese or Japanese language required for this program.
-Offered in the Fall by North Central College.
+Offered in even numbered years in the Fall by North Central College.

 Spend fall semester studying, living with a host family, and working in Costa Rica–first on the Pacific coast and later in the capital city of San José.
 Study intensive Spanish for the first eight weeks in Manuel Antonio, followed by a mid-term excursion to Nicaragua.
 The final six weeks include more Spanish instruction, internships, and volunteer community work in San José.
 No prior knowledge of Spanish required.
 Offered in the Fall by North Central College.